-Shopify is a platform that allows you to create an online store.
-With it, you can create a personalized shop where you can sell products, create marketing campaigns, and publish a blog.
-It's an eCommerce-first platform, meaning that all of the features and the pricing are targeted directly at people selling merchandise.
+Shopify is an eCommerce-first platform, that allows you to create a personalized online store.
+You can create marketing campaigns, use tools to track your progress and integrate social media.
+Shopify's sole focus is on online shopping, meaning that all the features and the pricing are targeted directly at people selling online.

-When trying to decide which one is the better player in the field of eCommerce, it's important to look at the essential features for creating an online store.
-Let's put Shopify and GoDaddy head-to-head and find out which is the winner and why.
+When deciding which one is the better player in the field of eCommerce, it's important to look at the essential features they offer.
+Let's put Shopify and GoDaddy head-to-head and find out which is better for your business.

 For each aspect of your store builder, you simply need to click on the individual tabs and go through the step-by-step process.
-Each tab will take you through the various stages, allowing you to fully customize your shop.
-In the menu on the left, you’ll be given the same options as well as the opportunity to create campaigns, add apps to your store, check out its progress through the analytics tab, and review all of your orders, among other features.
+In the menu on the left, you can create campaigns, add apps to your store, check out its analytics, and review all of your orders, among other features.

 Once you sign up, you get a full view of what your website currently looks like.
 The platform comes with a live editor that allows you to change various aspects of your site in real-time.
 With it, you get to see exactly what your changes look like as you make them.

-On the right-hand side of the page, you’ll also find a menu bar that allows you to change the theme, pages, and site settings.
-You’ll also see an option to add to the current page you’re on or to manage your store.
+On the right-hand side of the page, you’ll also find a menu bar that allows you to change the theme, pages, site settings and add content to the current page.
 The ‘Manage Store’ option gives you the chance to alter your products, payment options, shipping details, and your overall storefront.

-You can also choose from ten free themes which come with the same filters.
-Each one of the paid and free themes comes in a different style.
-These include a choice of various color schemes for you to choose from.
+Each one of the themes has a few different styles to choose from and various color schemes.
 If you have a professionally designed theme, you have the option to upload it in the ‘Customize’ section of your Shopify dashboard.

 The ‘Online Store’ plan costs $29.99 a month and comes with a one-month free trial.
 This plan comes with a full-featured online store with fast checkout and enables you to accept various payment methods.